tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

      Get the qcow2 image for RHEL 8 from [https://access.redhat.com/downloads/](https://access.redhat.com/downloads/), click on Red Hat Enterprise Linux 8 and download Red Hat Enterprise Linux 8.5 KVM Guest Image.

+     Keep in mind that the RHEL image is more than 700MB in size so a fast Internet connection is recommended.

      Copy the image to **Terraform/libvirt/rhel8.qcow2**.
 This is the default location and name that the terraform template uses to locate the file, if the file is in a different location or has a different name, update the variable **rhel8_image_location** by defining the variable in the command line.
 ```
 $ cp /home/user1/Downloads/rhel-8.5-x86_64-kvm.qcow2 Terraform/libvirt/rhel8.qcow2